codeadamca/codeadam-php-cms/README.md

 # codeadam-php-cms

 This repository stores the vanilla PHP version of the codeadam.ca CMS.
-This CMS is based off of my basic [https://github.com/codeadamca/php-cms](PHP CMS) created for the intention of learning basic PHP and CRUD concepts.
+This CMS is based off of my basic [PHP CMS](https://github.com/codeadamca/php-cms) created for the intention of learning basic PHP and CRUD concepts.

 The website is visible in it's current state at [https://codeadam.ca](https://codeadam.ca).